Comparison

 The bottom line

-We list our facts as we know them at publish time and we'll update this page if OpenRouter ships features that change the comparison.
+We list facts as we know them at publish time and will update if OpenRouter ships changes.
 If something here is wrong, email hello@blockrun.ai and we'll fix it.